 Huawei says the cost per bit of 5G networks must be reduced to offer a continuous cross-generation user experience.
-The combination of and Massive MIMO (M-MIMO) is the key to developing a high-bandwidth network to achieve ubiquitous connectivity, it says.
+The combination of high-bandwidth mid-bands and Massive MIMO (M-MIMO) is the key to developing a high-bandwidth network to achieve ubiquitous connectivity, it says.

 Read more about 5G